 - Support Palm Oil Smallholders: Suppliers must support the inclusion of smallholders and ensure all contracts with smallholders are based on a fair, transparent and accountable partnership.

 3. Traceable and accountable supply chains and transparent reporting and improvement metrics

 - Transparency and Corruption: Suppliers must publicly commit to prohibit any form of corruption, including during the concession acquisition process and within their operations, and support efforts to establish and comply with anti-corruption legislation where this exists.

 - Traceability: Suppliers must build fully traceable supply chains to ensure that all sources of palm oil are traceable to the plantation of origin and to their mills.

 - Report on Social, Labor and Environmental Performance: Suppliers must disclose social, labor and environmental performance using the guidance of the Global Reporting Initiative or equivalent approach.

-- RSPO Certification and Company Operations: Suppliers must commit to achieving 100% RSPO certification within two years.
-This shall cover all palm oil operations, subsidiaries, acquisitions of existing plantation and fresh fruit bunch purchases from third parties, with possible alternatives to full RSPO certification for small independent producers.
+- Certification and Company Operations: Suppliers must be 100% compliant with measures set forth by the POIG by the end of 2015.
+This shall cover all palm oil operations, subsidiaries, acquisitions of existing plantation and fresh fruit bunch purchases from third parties, with possible alternatives to full certification for small independent producers.

-- Responsible Supply Chains: Suppliers must independently verify and report on compliance with these requirements and measures set forth by the POIG charter and RSPO standard.
+- Responsible Supply Chains: Suppliers must independently verify and report on compliance with these requirements and measures set forth by the POIG charter.
 Boulder Brands will cease to do business with any suppliers in serious violation of its policy, and with suppliers that do not take immediate remedial action to correct those violations.

-Interested in learning more about palm oil and some of the partners we’re working with to affect change?
+Interested in learning more about palm oil and some of the partners we’re working with to create positive change?
 Here are some resources we recommend you explore:

 Have more questions regarding our palm oil commitment?
 Visit our FAQs for additional information.